chooper/charleshooper.net/source/_posts/2015-11-07-briefly-operator-requirements.markdown

   will allow the operator to determine why the health check failed to aid in incident recovery.

-1. Your application should use unique request/response IDs and add them to their logging contexts (see logging).
+1. Your application should use [unique request IDs][4] and add them to their logging contexts (see logging).

 1. Your application should support credential rotation.
 Any given secret,